i4/kaffeekasse/readme.md

 ```

-## Docs
-The project consists of 3 parts.
-The client, the server and the database.
-The client is a simple website.
-The server is a web server build with Django for python3.
-The server only supports PostgreSQL as database.
-For reasons of data integrity, the isolation level serializable is selected.

-The models with some simple helper methods can be found in the file store/models.py.
-The logic for the backend can be found in store/backend.py.
-The http request handlers are located in store/views.py.
-All exceptions that are passed to the client as error messages are caught here.

 ### Config

-All configurable parameters are stored in store/store_config.py.
-See this file for more information.
+All configurable parameters are stored in `store/store_config.py`.

 ## Authors

-* **Fabian Krueger**
+* Fabian Krueger
-* **Lukas Schneider**
+* Lukas Schneider

 ## License

 This license covers the project and the logo.<br>
-Copyright (C) \<2019\>  \<Fabian Krueger\><br>
+Copyright (C) 2019  Fabian Krueger<br>
-Copyright (C) \<2019\>  \<Lukas Schneider\><br>
+Copyright (C) 2019  Lukas Schneider<br>

-Kaffeekasse 2000<sup>XT</sup> is free software: you can redistribute it and/or modify
+Kaffeekasse 2000XT is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.